 If you could just learn to walk you wouldn’t be so heavy.
 If you could just tell me what you wanted to eat I wouldn’t waste so much food.
 If you could just understand that I won’t take very long you might wait for me a bit longer.

-Now you sleep through the night or near enough that I can’t remember what it felt like to wake at all hours just to soothe you.
+Now you sleep through the night or near enough that I can’t even remember what it felt like to wake at all hours just to soothe you.

 You cry but for things that I now know the remedies to or most of them.